-Whilst it is very early days before any planning approval decision for the proposed Inverleigh Wind Farm is expected (potentially March 2019), an external expert consultant has been retained to start canvasing ideas and priorities for the proposed project Community Fund.
-Depending upon the final installed capacity of the project, the likely amount of funding available for community decided initiatives from Inverleigh to Winchelsea would be around $48,000 per year for the commercial life of the project 25 years plus.
+As part of the planning process an external expert consultant was retained to canvass ideas and priorities for the proposed project Community Fund.
+Depending upon the final installed capacity of the project, the likely amount of funding available for community decided initiatives from Inverleigh to Winchelsea would be around $,000 per year for the commercial life of the project 25 years plus.

-Discussions have recently been held with Simon O’Brien and Peter Kirby, the respective Principals of the Winchelsea and Inverleigh Primary Schools, the Winchelsea River Care Group (Rod Stone), and the Inverleigh Progress Association (Hilary Hamilton and Tony Waayers), with other one-on-one meetings planned over the coming weeks.
+Discussions have recently been held with the respective Principals of the Winchelsea and Inverleigh Primary Schools, the Winchelsea River Care Group, and the Inverleigh Progress Association .
 Some ideas canvassed for potential funding support so far include:

 - Support to Winchelsea Primary School’s ‘STEM program’ (science, technology, engineering and maths), potentially to purchase equipment such as a 3D printer etc.

 - Expansion of WPSs Stephanie Alexander Kitchen Garden Program involving Grade 3 and 4 children and including aspects such as cooking healthy food, and sustainable living.
 This costs around $10,000 p.a. to run and has previously had access to some grant funding.